X-Green/TISCarpet113/docs/Features.md

 ### unique

 Only output unique messages.
 Turn it on if you don't want to be spammed by redstone dusts

+## autosave

+Inform the player when the auto save trigger

+Options: none

 ------